Ronaldo GliganHome

 :ensure t

-:bind (("M-g o" . 'consult-buffer)
+:bind (("M-g o" . 'consult-recent-file)

-("M-g s" . 'consult-line-multi))
+("M-g s" . 'consult-line-multi)

 :config